adbecker/tsiR/README.md

 ### Issues

-Please email me at adbecker at princeton dot edu with any issues.
-If you find the package helpful or use it please cite us.
+Please email me at adbecker at princeton dot edu with any issues or suggestions.
+If you find the package useful, please cite us.
 The bibtex file can be called by ```citation('tsiR')``` in the R console.